Best Time for Trekking in Tibet

 Most Popular Trek Routes

-Tibetan trekking can be divided into cultural trekking, sightseeing trekking and pilgrimage trek.
-For trekkers, walking above 4000 meters above sea level is a huge challenge.
+Tibetan trekking can be divided into cultural trekking, sightseeing trekking and pilgrimage trekking.
+For trekkers, walking 4000 meters above sea level is a huge challenge.
 So trekking in Tibet requires good physical fitness, full preparation and unremitting persistence.
 Below are three different types of trails recommended in Tibet:

 Route One: Ganden Monastery - Samye Monastery

 One is from Ganden monastery (the First Gelugpa sect monastery) to Samye monastery (The first monastery in Tibet which was built in the 8th century with the help of Guru Padmasambhava).
 Both two monasteries are the center of Tibetan religious culture.
 Hiking from Ganden to Samye is one of the most popular routes in Tibet.
 This trek route covers lakes, beautiful alpine forests and meadows, and you might see nomads and some animals and beautiful birds in an alpine area.
 This hiking may begin less than 50km from Lhasa but it is a demanding 4-5 days, over a distance of 80km and crossing 2 high passes over 5000m.
 If you can't complete it in the number of days, you can eventually extend it one more day in order to get your trek line completed.